-A system that conforms to FIPA specifications (standards) is a FIPA-compliant system, and can interoperate with any other heterogeneous system which is FIPA-compliant also.
-The conversion of a MAS into a FIPA-compliant system (i.e. one that adheres to FIPA standards), is important to support interoperability across different MAS.
-A different approach to conforming a MAS to a FIPA-compliant one, other that the common one of converting the whole system to adhere to FIPA specifications, is the use of the FIPA-compliant gateways[5].
+Abstract.
+A system that conforms to FIPA specifications (standards) is a FIPAcompliant system, and can interoperate with any other heterogeneous systems which are FIPA-compliant also.
+The conversion of a Multi-Agent System (MAS) into a FIPA-compliant system (i.e. one that adheres to FIPA standards), is important to support interoperability across different MAS.
+A different approach to conforming a MAS to a FIPA-compliant one, other that the common one of converting the whole system to adhere to FIPA specifications, is the use of the FIPA-compliant gateways[7].
 In this paper we extent our work on the FIPA-compliant gateways and we demonstrate the successful interoperability of the gateways based on a MAS utilising an active digital library composed of multi-spectral images of the Earth, as part of the Synthetic Aperture Radar Atlas (SARA).